-In this work, we experimentally study the non-equilibrium dynamics of a heavy-light mixture with an ultracold quantum gas of \yb{} atoms in an optical lattice.
+In this work, we experimentally study the nonequilibrium dynamics of a heavy-light mixture with an ultracold quantum gas of \yb{} atoms in an optical lattice.
 Our experiment realizes the strongly mass-imbalanced Fermi-Hubbard model in one dimension~(1D), as illustrated in Fig.~\subfigref{schematic}{a}.
-In addition to the \sS0 ground state (denoted $\ket{g}$), the alkaline-earth-like atom \yb{} features the metastable \tP0 excited state (denoted $\ket{e}$), often referred to as clock state~\cite{ludlow:2015}.
-We harness a state-dependent optical lattice (SDL)~\cite{riegger:2018} to introduce different time scales for the hopping of atoms in $\ket{g}$ and $\ket{e}$ taking on the role of light and heavy particles, respectively.
+In addition to the \sS0 ground state (denoted $\ket{g}$), the alkaline-earth-like atom \yb{} features the metastable \tP0 excited state (denoted $\ket{e}$), often referred to as the clock state~\cite{ludlow:2015}.
+We harness a state-dependent optical lattice (SDL)~\cite{riegger:2018} to introduce different timescales for the hopping of atoms in $\ket{g}$ and $\ket{e}$ taking on the role of light and heavy particles, respectively.
 Our system is harmonically confined, and we gradually displace the trap minimum with the help of an additional optical potential to probe the transport dynamics of the light species [see Fig.~\subfigref{schematic}{b}].
 Measuring the dynamics of the atomic cloud, we find relaxation at late times as a signature of ergodicity for all finite interaction parameters.
-For strong interactions and large mass imbalance, this relaxation is extremely slow as expected for the onset of a metastable regime.
-Our experimental results can be understood as emergent properties from the constrained many-body dynamics and are supported by numerical simulations based on matrix product states and exact diagonalization.
+However, this relaxation becomes slow compared to conventional timescales for strong interactions and large mass imbalance.
+Our observations cannot be explained by a mere reduction of the mobility for the heavy species alone, but rather they can be understood as emergent properties from the constrained many-body dynamics.
+Numerical simulations based on matrix-product states and exact diagonalization support our findings.